IepIweidieng/TJAPlayer3/tja.md

 * In TaikoJiro, the time precision is 1 millisecond, and the time duration of a note symbol is **floor**(**floor**(4 × 60 × 1000 / `defined_bpm_at_beat_duration`) × `beat_duration_of_symbol` / 4) / 1000 (unit: seconds)
   * Reference: <https://twitter.com/barrier15300/status/1619399304250290180> by @barrier15300

 Non&ndash;measure-based&ndash;scoped, non-sequential, non&ndash;one-shot commands have their effects fired when the beat duration interval of the nearest preceding note symbol ends.
-If such commands are placed after the last note symbol of a measure and before the first symbol of the next measure, whether they are placed before or after the `,` symbol has the same effects.
+If such commands are placed after the last note symbol of a measure and before the first notechart symbol of the next measure, whether they are placed before or after the `,` symbol has the same effects.

 The time duration intervals of different note symbols are possible to overlap by using [`#BPMCHANGE`](#bpmchange) / [`#MEASURE`](#measure) / [`#DELAY`](#delay) commands with non-positive value.